Issaquena County, Mississippi

-Issaquena County is a county located in the U.S. state of Mississippi.
+Issaquena County (/ˌɪsəˈkwiːnə/, ISS-ə-KWEEN-ə) is a county located in the U.S. state of Mississippi.
 As of the 2020 Census, its population was 1,338, making it the least populous county in the United States east of the Mississippi River.
 Its county seat is Mayersville.
-With a per-capita income of $18,598, Issaquena County is, by that measure, one of the poorest counties in the United States.
+With a per-capita income of $24,489, Issaquena County is, by that measure, the third-poorest county in the United States.

 Issaquena County is located in the Mississippi Delta region.
 The Mississippi River flows along the entire western boundary of the county, and many of the earliest communities were river ports.